arcoleburn/arcoleburn/README.md

 I'm a former theatre kid who got halfway through an MFA in Acting before deciding against a life in show business.
 Since then, I've finished a Masters in Theatre, worked as a consultant in NYC, joined a talent-aquisition firm in Raleigh, NC, and found the time to start teaching myself how to code.

 Spending 10 hours a day cold-calling potential job seekers made me realize I wanted to do work that resulted in actually making something.
-So here I am, a student in the Thinkful Engineering Immersion program, on my way to making kick-ass software.
+So I enrolled as a student in the Thinkful Engineering Immersion program, to learn how to make kick-ass software.

-If you're in the market for a Junior Engineer, or if you're looking for a partner on a project, hit me up!
-Let's work together and build cool stuff.
+Currently, I'm working as a Developer and Consultant for Bitovi.

 ----
 ### :black_nib: Writing